hweifluids/LatticeUrbanWind/README.md

 - **`LUW_HOME is not set`**: ensure the environment variable is exported and `$LUW_HOME/bin` is on PATH.
 - **OpenCL not found**: install the correct GPU driver package and verify with `clinfo` (Linux) or the Windows env check.
 - **Python deps fail**: activate `.venv` and reinstall `installer/requirements.txt`.
-- **Shapefile CRS issues**: ensure your building data is in EPSG:4326 or provide correct CRS metadata.

 ## Acknowledgements